tkmru/favurl/README.md

 favurl
 =======

-This chrome extention make better use of favorite in Twitter.
+This chrome extention make better use of URL in Twitter.

 This display favorite tweet with URL.